hpc/charliecloud/doc/ch-image.rst

 The context directory is bind-mounted into the build, rather than copied like Docker.
-Thus, the size of the context is immaterial, and the build reads directly from storage like any other local process would.
+Thus, the size of the context is immaterial, and the build reads directly from storage like any other local process would (i.e., it is reasonable use :code:`/` for the context).
 However, you still can’t access anything outside the context directory.

 Variable substitution
 ~~~~~~~~~~~~~~~~~~~~~